d12frosted/elpa-mirror/nongnu/sweeprolog-readme.txt

   When executing long running Prolog queries in the top-level, there may arise a need to interrupt the query, either to inspect the state of the top-level or to free it for running other queries.
-To signal a `sweep' top-level that it should stop executing the current query and do something else instead, use the command `sweeprolog-top-level-signal'.
-This command prompts for an active `sweep' top-level buffer followed by a Prolog goal, and interrupts the top-level causing it to run the specified goal.
+To signal a Sweep top-level that it should stop executing the current query and do something else instead, use the command `sweeprolog-top-level-signal'.
+This command prompts for an active Sweep top-level buffer followed by a Prolog goal, and interrupts the top-level causing it to run the specified goal.

   In `sweeprolog-top-level-mode' buffers, the command